jaflo/gradable/README.md

 ## Usage

 You will need to copy a script to your university web space and install a browser extension.
-Open this page and follow the instructions.
+Open [the hosted webpage](https://projects.loud.red/gradable/) and follow the instructions there.

 ## CI setup